A. What Are Select Carcinogens?

 To accomplish the required monitoring, faculty members should notify the Chemical Hygiene Officer at least 2 weeks before any experiment where formaldehyde is used in concentrations greater than 0.1 percent.
 If monitoring has been conducted in previous semesters for that experiment, notification is not required unless the Chemical Hygiene Officer has informed the faculty that additional monitoring is necessary.
 Additional requirements of the Standard may apply based on the results of monitoring, these requirements will be discussed with individual faculty members as needed.

-The Formaldehyde Standard also establishes hazard communication requirements, labeling, MSDS, and training, for the use of all solutions greater than 0.1 percent or materials capable of releasing formaldehyde in excess of 0.1 ppm.
+The Formaldehyde Standard also establishes hazard communication requirements, labeling, SDS, and training, for the use of all solutions greater than 0.1 percent or materials capable of releasing formaldehyde in excess of 0.1 ppm.

-MSDS.
-Material Safety Data Sheets must be readily accessible for all formaldehyde containing products.
-MSDS are available in each Department as described in Chapter V(a).
+SDS.
+Safety Data Sheets must be readily accessible for all formaldehyde containing products.

 Information and Training.
 Annual training is required for all formaldehyde product users.
 That training is the responsibility of the faculty member supervising the use of the formaldehyde product.
 Specific requirements are described in Appendix V(m)-B.